ros-tooling/action-ros-ci-template/README.md

-# ROS2 GitHub Action CI Template
+# ROS 2 GitHub Action CI Template

-Use this template to create a ROS2 package repository with automatic CI.
+Use this template to create a ROS 2 package repository with automatic CI.

 Waiting for a buildfarmer to kickoff a build for your PR is time consuming.
 With this action, you can immediately get linting and tests feedback.